2adapt/template-general/README.md

 pnpx fastify-cli generate --help pnpx fastify-cli generate --esm --lang=typescript .

-# the "eject" command will create a "server.ts" file, so that
+# the "eject" command will create a "server.ts" file in the CWD; we can then run directly as a standalone server
-# we can run as a standalone executable (insted of using fastify-cli)
+# (insted of using fastify-cli)

 cd src
 pnpx fastify-cli eject --help